 Is an Americano healthier than coffee?

-Yes, an Americano is generally healthier than coffee.
+Yes, an Americano is generally healthier than your regular caffeine drink.
 This is because, unlike coffee, which is generally brewed in advance, an Americano is only prepared when ordered.
 Additionally, an Americano has only two ingredients – hot water and coffee, which brings unhealthy mingling of elements to a minimum.

 What is a Long black with milk called?

 A Long black that s served with a splash of milk is called a Long Macchiato.
-It is a very strong and intense tasking coffee flavor that is only relished by hardcore coffee-lovers.
+It is a very strong and intense tasking caffeine flavor that is only relished by hardcore coffee-lovers.

 Long Black Vs Americano – Summing Up